Cyclone Nisarga: 10 NDRF teams deployed as storm approaches Mumbai

 "Out of the 16 NDRF units, 10 have been deployed for rescue operation during the cyclone, and 6 SDRF units are in reserve," the CMO said in a graphic shared on Twitter.

-Thackerays office said those staying in kuccha houses are being moved to safer places.
-It said non-COVID hospitals are being made available.
+Thackeray's office said those staying in kaccha houses are being moved to safer places.
+It also said that non-COVID hospitals are being made available.